|Level 1 (HE4)||Level 2 (HE5)||Level 3 (HE6)|

 The creative writing degree programme is flexible so you can tailor your programme of study to fit with your writing experience, whether you are a novice – this may be your first serious foray into creative writing – or already have a portfolio of published work behind you.
 Whatever you bring with you to your degree, studying through OCA will provide a structured and supportive context within which you may foster your formation as a writer and gain educational validation for your work if you choose.
-The aims of the BA (Hons) Creative Writing are to:
+The aims of the BA (Hons) Creative Writing degree are to:

 - Widen access to education in creative writing at undergraduate level through Open and Flexible Learning

 - Ensure you gain an experience of writing in a variety of literary forms and genres as a craft and as a tool for exploring our environment and experience.

 - Provide an intellectually stimulating programme of study based on high quality study material delivered by experienced academics and practitioners.

 - Develop your creative capacities and your ability in interpretation and application.

 - Develop your critical understanding of the theoretical and conceptual issues central to the practice of writing and the social, historical and cultural context in which it is practised.